Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

 - `logical_type` (14) – [logical type of the stream](#logical-stream-types), based on RDF-STaX.
 This field is OPTIONAL and defaults to `LOGICAL_STREAM_TYPE_UNSPECIFIED`.
 - `version` (15) – [version tag](#versioning) of the stream.
 This field is REQUIRED.
     - The version tag is encoded as a varint.
 The version tag MUST be greater than 0.
-    - The producer of the stream MUST set the version tag to the version tag of the implementation.
+    - The producer of the stream MUST set the version tag to the version tag of the protocol that was used to serialize the stream.
+    - It is RECOMMENDED that the producer uses the lowest possible version tag that is compatible with the features used in the stream.
     - The consumer SHOULD throw an error if the version tag is greater than the version tag of the implementation.
     - The consumer SHOULD throw an error if the version tag is zero.
     - The consumer SHOULD NOT throw an error if the version tag is not zero but lower than the version tag of the implementation.